 Jenn Allsup, who is amazing, promotes shows, and assisted with the camp each day, she also arranged for the girls and women attending the camp to work Respect on the River.

-Darin Morris who runs the Valley Music Institute, a great program youth.
+Darin Morris who runs the Valley Music Institute, a great program for youth.

 Patricia Benz who let us use the Rock n Roll Warehouse as our home base.